Are Skittles vegan friendly? The colourful candies are loved by many, but can we taste the rainbow safely as vegans?

 Carmine is a red dye that comes from the female cochineal insect Dactylopius coccus which are crushed.

-Thankfully Wrigley’s (who own Skittles) removed Carmine/E120 from the UK Skittles in 2015 and Skittles packet ingredients no longer list it:
+Thankfully Wrigley’s (who own Skittles) removed Carmine/E120 from the UK Skittles in 2015.
+That means there are no beetle shells in Skittles and the new packets no longer list it:

 Skittles in the US became vegan in 2015 when they removed gelatine, while Skittles in the UK became Vegan in 2009 when they removed carmine/E120.

 You can read more about US Skittles here and UK Skittles here.